-Analysis | What to know about voting in Texas’s primary under the state’s new voting law
+Analysis | What to know about the Texas primary under the state’s new voting law

 Also, the new law strongly discourages voting by mail.
 Under this new law, public election officials could go to jail for telling voters they can vote by mail as an option, and officials can’t distribute an application to anyone who didn’t explicitly request one.

-But there is an exception to this in the Houston and the Austin area, two Democratic strongholds in the state.
+But there is an exception to this in the Houston and Austin areas, two Democratic strongholds in the state.
 A federal judge recently ruled that officials can encourage voters who meet the guidelines to vote by mail.

 Ways you can’t vote anymore

-Popular ways to vote in Texas during the pandemic — especially in populous, communities of color — are now eliminated.
-You can’t vote by drive-through; you have to go into the polling place (with the exception of curbside voting).
+Popular ways to vote in Texas during the pandemic — especially in populous communities of color — are now eliminated.
+You can’t vote by drive-through; you have to go into the polling place (with the exception of curbside voting allowed for some voters with disabilities).
 Nor are there 24-hour polling places anymore.

 If there’s another pandemic (or a natural disaster, or an ice storm), election officials are prohibited from altering voting practices to accommodate that.
-There is wiggle room if there’s an emergency to the actual polling place.
+There is wiggle room if there’s an emergency involving the actual polling place.
 “You could still put a tent in a parking lot,” Anderson said.

-If you qualify and successfully apply to vote by mail, you can’t drop off your ballot in drop boxes; the law bans them — despite boxes being used in red and blue states that have offered vote-by-mail for years without problems.
+If you qualify and successfully apply to vote by mail, you can’t drop off your ballot in a drop box; the law bans them — despite boxes being used in red and blue states that have offered voting by mail for years without problems.

-The secretary of state is also required to check Texas voter rolls every month to see if noncitizens are on them.
-Critics say that could knock off people who are citizens and eligible to vote, but who weren’t when they applied for their driver’s license.
+The secretary of state is also required to check Texas voter rolls every month to see whether noncitizens are on them.
+Critics say that could knock off people who are citizens and eligible to vote but who weren’t when they applied for their driver’s license.

 How to vote in person

 In Texas, you can vote two weeks before the election.
-However, this law codifies hours for early voting: It can’t start before 6 a.m. (or 9 a.m. on Sundays) and it has to end by 10 p.m.
-If you are in line on an early voting day when polls are supposed to close, you can still vote.
+However, the law codifies hours for early voting: It can’t start before 6 a.m. (or 9 a.m. on Sundays) and it has to end by 10 p.m.
+If you are in line on an early-voting day when polls are supposed to close, you can still vote.

-Before this, the law only allowed people to take time off work to vote on Election Day.
+Before this, the law allowed people to take time off work to vote only on Election Day.
 Now they can take time off work during the early voting period to vote.

 It is also slightly easier to update your voter registration if you move.
 If you move anywhere in the state, you now can update your voter registration online, rather than filling out a form and mailing it in.